neelsmith/tabulae/src/main/tut/status.md

 ## Regular stems

-The current version of `tabulae` can install data from any stem type.
+The current version of `tabulae` can install data from the following  types of regular stems:

+-   adjectives
+-   indeclinable forms
+-   nouns
+-   verbs (in simplex form)

 ## Regular rules